Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <script src="https://gist.github.com/leeh1234/0d4ce05bef2111efcfaa45784973c366.js"></script>

-**For vectorization of our tokens** we use one of GloVe's pretrained embedding dictionaries with 100 dimensions, that is one word is represented by 100 values in a matrix.
+**For vectorization of our tokens** we use one of GloVe's pre-trained embedding dictionaries with 100 dimensions, that is one word will be represented by 100 values in a matrix.
 As mentioned [before](#word-level), this accelerates our training.
-We match our tokens with the pretrained dictionary and filter out words that appear rarely (mostly due to spelling mistakes).
+We match our tokens with the pre-trained dictionary and filter out words that appear rarely (mostly due to spelling mistakes).
 As you can see, reviewers for our chosen products do not pay attention to correct spelling.
-Unfortunately, we therefore can only remain 20,056 words to proceed.
-This will influence performance of our model.
+Therefore, we can only remain 20,056 words to proceed.
+This will influence the performance of our model.
 But we will come to this later.

 <script src="https://gist.github.com/kraenkem/24e7770761bb1924fc61ae01a9b29493.js"></script>